Effective date: May 25, 2018

 We store and process the information that we collect in the United States in accordance with this Privacy Statement (our subprocessors may store and process data outside the United States).
 However, we understand that we have users from different countries and regions with different privacy expectations, and we try to meet those needs even when the United States does not have the same privacy framework as other countries.

 We provide the same standard of privacy protection — as described in this Privacy Statement — to all our users around the world, regardless of their country of origin or location, and we are proud of the levels of notice, choice, accountability, security, data integrity, access, and recourse we provide.
 We have appointed a Privacy Counsel and we work hard to comply with the applicable data privacy laws wherever we do business, and we also expect to appoint a Data Protection Officer to oversee our compliance efforts.
 Additionally, if our vendors or affiliates have access to User Personal Information, they must sign agreements that require them to comply with our privacy policies and with applicable data privacy laws.

-We provide our users notice, choice, accountability, security, and access, and we limit the purpose for processing.
-We also provide our users a method of recourse and enforcement.
+- We provide our users with notice, choice, accountability, security, and access, and we limit the purpose of processing.
+We also provide our users with a method of recourse and enforcement.
 These are the Privacy Shield Principles, but they are also just good practices.

 GitBook may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.